Chicago Board of Trade Building: Visitors

 The CBOT building has been the site of a number of visits by dignitaries, including the Prince of Wales in October 1977.
 In 1991, George H. W. Bush became the first President of the United States to visit the Exchange, where he delivered a speech from the soybean pit regarding the importance of agriculture to the American economy.
 A visit from former Soviet leader Mikhail Gorbachev followed on May 7, 1992.
-In 2006, former US President Jimmy Carter and wife Rosalyn toured the CBOT while campaigning for their son Jack's run for a U.S. Senate seat from Nevada.
+In 2006, former US President Jimmy Carter and wife Rosalynn toured the CBOT while campaigning for their son Jack's run for a U.S. Senate seat from Nevada.
 During the 1996 Democratic National Convention, US Vice President Al Gore was hosted at the Exchange's Democratic Senatorial Campaign reception.
 When US President George W. Bush toured the agricultural trading floor on January 6, 2006, he was hailed from the corn trading pit with "Hook 'em, Horns!", a reference to his adopted home state of Texas.
-Interest groups such as the Chicago Architecture Foundation and Inside Chicago Walking Tours provide scheduled tours showcasing the architecture and selected portions of the trading operations.
+Interest groups such as the Chicago Architecture Center and Inside Chicago Walking Tours provide scheduled tours showcasing the architecture and selected portions of the trading operations.